-Simplifying packaging through degradation-recycling: Prof. Brad Olsen is developing novel plastic packaging materials that consists of combinations of biodegradable plastics and a single recyclable thermoplastic.
-The combination provides suitable product use properties, and can be efficiently disposed of through a biologic degradation step followed by a single-species recycling step.
+Simplifying packaging through degradation-recycling: Prof. Brad Olsen is developing novel plastic packaging materials, such as films that consist of combinations of biodegradable plastics and a single recyclable thermoplastic.
+Prof. Olsen's research is currently being supported by the Abdul Latif Jameel Water and Food Systems Lab (J-WAFS) via a 2020 seed grant.